PEG and PEJ (Enteral Feeding) Awareness

 Course Overview

-Content is aligned with current expectations from the Care Quality Commission, guidance from the National Institute for Health and Care Excellence (NICE NG116), and recognised best practice from the British Association for Parenteral and Enteral Nutrition (BAPEN).
+Content is aligned with current expectations from CQC Regulation 12: Safe Care and Treatment, NICE guideline CG32 (Nutrition support for adults), and recognised best practice from the British Association for Parenteral and Enteral Nutrition (BAPEN).

 Course Details

-Certificate: PEG and PEJ Enteral Feeding Awareness certificate of attendance
+- Certificate: HTN and CPD-Accredited Certificate of Achievement in PEG and PEJ Enteral Feeding Awareness

-Competency assessment and sign-off are available on request.
+- Validity: No formal expiry.
+Annual refresher recommended, given the clinical risk involved.
+Competency assessment and sign-off available on request.

 Who This Course Is For